T4 (Thyroxine), Free, Serum

 Free thyroxine is measured together with thyroid-stimulating hormone when thyroid function disorders are suspected.

 Elevated values suggest hyperthyroidism or exogenous thyroxine.

 Decreased values suggest hypothyroidism.

-Free T4 works well to correct total T4 values for thyroid-binding globulin alterations, but may give misleading values when abnormal binding proteins are present or the patient has other major illnesses (Euthyroid Sick Syndrome).
+Free thyroxine (FT4) works well to correct total T4 values for thyroxine-binding globulin alterations, but may give misleading values when abnormal binding proteins are present or the patient has other major illnesses (euthyroid sick syndrome).